 Surface water supply capacity for the District is permitted through both a State Water Resources Control Board Right to Divert and Use Water License 3404 (Permit 5487, Application 9686) and Permit 20789 (Application 29981).
-Together, these allow the District to divert up to 0.75 cubic feet per second (cfs) and, based on the California Department of Fish and Wildlife Lake or Streambed Alteration Agreement Notification No 1600-2012-0030-R1, is further limited to no more than 10% of stream flow as measured at the United States Geological Survey (USGS) gauge station number 11476500 at Miranda.
-The total quantity of water permitted to be diverted on an annual basis is 542.2 acre-feet per year.
+Together, these allow the District to divert up to 0.75 cubic feet per second (cfs) and, based on the California Department of Fish and Wildlife Lake or Streambed Alteration Agreement Notification No 1600-2012-0030-R1 (expired but currently being renewed under a Notification submitted to CDFW on November 22, 2023 as Environmental Permit Information Management System number 45945), is further limited to no more than 10% of stream flow as measured at the United States Geological Survey (USGS) gauge station number 11476500 at Miranda.
+The total quantity of water permitted to be diverted on an annual basis is 542.2 245.5 acre-feet per year.